Your shopping cart is empty.

 “Eye of the Hurricane,” Sculpture Collection, Museum of Encaustic Art, Santa Fe, NM - 2019

 Award of Excellence, Art Saint Louis, 2018

-MEMBER OF THE FOLLOWING ORGANIZATIONS:Encaustic Art Institute, 2018 Portrait Society of America, 2019 Missouri Fiber Artists, 2019 Art Saint Louis, 2019 Saint Louis Artist's Guild, 2019
+MEMBER OF THE FOLLOWING ORGANIZATIONS:Encaustic Art Institute Portrait Society of America Missouri Fiber Artists Art Saint Louis Saint Louis Artists' Guild

-She studied French language and art at the Lycee Saint Exupery, in Bellegarde, France, then continued her focus on painting, drawing and art history at the Savannah College of Art and Design.
+She studied French language and art at the Lycee Saint Exupery, in Bellegarde, France, then continued her focus on painting at the Savannah College of Art and Design.
 While in college, she worked as a traditional candle carver to pay for art supplies; little did she know that wax would come back into her artistic life much later.

-After college, Deanne studied to become a Picture Framer certified in conservation techniques, and framed fine art for a decade before discovering encaustic painting in a client's gallery.
-She fell in love with the look and feel of the bees wax, which was different from the paraffin that she had used in candle carving.
-Bees wax has now found its way into almost all of her work, whether two or three dimensional
+After college, Deanne studied to become a professional picture framer certified in conservation materials and techniques, and framed fine art for a decade before discovering encaustic painting in a client's gallery.
+She fell in love with the look and feel of the beeswax, which was different from the paraffin that she used in candle making.

 As her picture framing work began to include building three-dimensional exhibition and museum displays, her artistic practice also expanded into creating assemblage pieces and sculpture.
+Most of her paintings and sculpture now incorporate beeswax in the form of encaustic or cold wax mediums.
 Of course, she still loves charcoal, oil and acrylic, and occasionally explores a theme in various media at the same time, to allow the techniques and color palettes of each to cross pollinate the others.